IBM/universal-connectors/docs/general topics/aws.md

 j.
 Click ```Create rule```.

-### Configuring AWS user account security credentials for SQS integration
+### Configuring AWS User Account Security Credentials for SQS Integration

 Create the security credentials that you use when you enable the connector on your collector.

-#### Before you begin
+#### Before You Begin

-Complete all tasks in Configuring Amazon S3 auditing with CloudWatch.
+Complete all tasks in Configuring Amazon S3 Auditing with CloudWatch.

 #### Procedure